ryntric/channels-rs/README.md

 #### It is a low-latency rust concurrency library designed around ring buffers, sequencers, and customizable wait strategies.
-It provides both single-producer and multi-producer configurations, along with batch and single-item publishing modes, to maximize throughput and minimize contention
+It provides both spsc, mpsc, spmc, mpmc along with batch and single-item publishing modes, to maximize throughput and minimize contention

 **Build Environment requirements**
 - cargo 1.90.0 or greater